openSUSE/news-o-o/_posts/2011-02-05-opensuse-weekly-news-issue-161-is-out.markdown

 When allocating names, biosdevname accesses the information available in PCI firmware
       specification 3.1; if this information is unavailable, it will try to retrieve values using smbios.
-This is designed to match the numbers behind the â€œemâ€ with those printed on the housing or board â€“ and considerably help network admins with their cabling, especially on servers with a large number of network sockets.
+This is designed to match the numbers behind the “em” with those printed on the housing or board – and considerably help network admins with their cabling, especially on servers with a large number of network sockets.
 If biosdevname can't retrieve any information this way, the program uses the PCI IRQ routing table and will allocate the numbers according to the card's position in the device hierarchy.
-Biosdevname doesn't handle USB network interfaces, which will continue to be given such names as â€œeth0â€.
+Biosdevname doesn't handle USB network interfaces, which will continue to be given such names as “eth0”.

 **[Brandon
         Philips: reverse path filter (rp_filter) by example](http://ifup.org/2011/02/03/reverse-path-filter-rp_filter-by-example/)**